New Pump.fun tokens can launch and trade against USDC, creating a dollar-native lane for projects built around real treasury accounting.

 Dynamic Stock Basket

 Every Pump.fun trade generates USDC fees.
-Mint deploys those fees to purchase a weighted basket of real stock positions: SPY, NVDA, AAPL, COIN, and more.
+Mint deploys those fees into a weighted basket of stock exposure: SPY, NVDA, AAPL, MSFT, AMZN, GOOGL, META, COIN, MSTR, TSLA, GLD, and USDC reserve.
 Position prices are tracked onchain via Pyth Network price feeds, so NAV and PnL are verifiable in real time.

 Distribution Engine